Normal Function

 Other disorders

-The Met129Val variation has been associated with differences in performance on long-term memory tasks among healthy young adults.
+The Met129Val polymorphism has been associated with differences in performance on long-term memory tasks among healthy young adults.
 In one study, people who had either Met/Met or Met/Val at position 129 performed better at long-term memory tasks than those who had Val/Val.
 It is unclear how these differences may be related to memory.

 Other Names for This Gene